Why interference phenomena do not capture the essence of quantum theory

 {\bf The observer-dependence of reality.} Whether or not the photon is subjected to a which-way measurement inside the interferometer is a choice which is at the discretion of the experimenter.
 Consequently, if it is thought that the nature of the photon (particle or wave) depends on how it is measured, then the experimenter has the power to determine its nature.

 {\bf The failure of explanation in terms of local causes.} Consider the Mach-Zehnder interferometer with the which-way detector on the $R$ arm and imagine that in a particular run of the experiment, the detector does not fire.
 In this case, the photon is inferred to be in the $L$ arm inside the interferometer.
 Furthermore, under the assumption that all causes are local, the photon must have {\em already been} in the $L$ arm prior to the which-way detector's outcome having been registered.
 If the particle passed along the $L$ arm, however, then it cannot know whether or not the detector is or is not present {\em in the $R$ arm}, some distance away.
 But it requires this information, since whether there is a detector in the $R$ arm or not determines whether it is allowed to sometimes exit the interferometer at output port $R$ (this is allowed when the detector is present) or whether it must always exit at output port $L$ (this is required when the detector is absent).
-It seems, therefore, that some alternatives to local causes are required to explain what is observed.
+In light of these considerations, it is sometimes argued that something beyond local causation is required to explain what is observed.